 Diploma Programme (DP): For students aged 16 to 19.

-The DP is a rigorous and deep programme that fosters critical thinking, research skills, and thorough subject knowledge.
+The DP is a rigorous and deep program that fosters critical thinking, research skills, and thorough subject knowledge.
 Students engage in thorough in-depth research, extended essays, and the Theory of Knowledge (TOK) course to prepare for university-level studies.

 Career-related Programme (CP): For students aged 16 to 19.
 (Similar to the DP age group)

-Notably, during the final stage of their educational journey, depending on their career goals, students have the flexibility to replace the Diploma Programme with a Career-related Programme if their career aspirations dictate.
+Notably, during the final stage of their educational journey, depending on their career goals, students have the flexibility to replace the Diploma Programme with the Career-related Programme if their career aspirations dictate.
 This flexibility allows students to customize their education to their individual goals and interests.